 Now, I want to start off by saying it took me about a year to work up the nerve to actually host a webinar.

-I was afraid of everything — if people would like it, if people would be mad about the pitch at the end, if the tech would fail.
+I’d run free challenges before, but when it came to webinars I was afraid of everything — if people would like it, if people would be mad about the pitch at the end, if the tech would fail.
 That last one was probably my biggest fear.

 But then I hosted my first webinar.